-Most of the users in groups 1-7 are located outside buildings, where they have more direct access to LTE cells.
-The scheduler allocates this group the majority of the LTE spectrum.
-By contrast, those users in groups 8-10 are primarily inside buildings.
-Hence, they receive most of the WiFi spectrum, since WiFi cells are placed inside the buildings (see Figure 4b).
+Most of the users in groups 1-7 are located outside of buildings where they have more direct access to LTE cells.
+Hence, the scheduler allocates more LTE spectrum to these users.
+The users in groups 8-10 are primarily inside buildings.
+They receive more WiFi spectrum because the WiFi cells are located within the buildings (see Figure 4b).